miferreiro/bdpar/README.md

 <div style="text-align: justify">

-Regarding the flow of pipes used, the application provides a default flow implemented in the *SerialPipes* class.
-This method has been implemented in such a way that it picks up the exceptions thrown by the flow defined in the superclass, that is, the *pipeAll* method of the *TypePipe* class.
+Regarding the flow of pipes used, the application provides a default flow implemented in the *DefaultPipeline* class.
+This method has been implemented in such a way that it picks up the exceptions thrown by the flow defined in the superclass, that is, the *execute* method of the *GenericPipeline* class.
 However, in order to adapt to the needs of each user, the application allows the design of new preprocessing flows.
-For this, it is necessary to create a class that inherits from *TypePipe* and implements the *pipeAll* method.
+For this, it is necessary to create a class that inherits from *GenericPipeline* and implements the *execute* method.
+Another alternative is to directly use the *DynamicPipeline* class which allows you to manage the workflow through the functions it offers.

 </div>